 - Don't be fooled into thinking the activity is legal if you are offered money for your assistance in transferring money on someone else's behalf.

-Remember JBT will NEVER contact you by telephone, mail, email or text to obtain personal or financial information.
+Remember JBT will NEVER contact you by telephone, mail, email or text to obtain personal or financial information or ask you for your text authenticaion code to access the system.

 Protect Your Accounts